ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-advanced-deployment.md

 - Created a partition and PIN for the slot.
 - Deployed the HSM client image or the HSM proxy for your organization.

 When a node is configured with HSM, a temporary Kubernetes job is started to run this HSM "enrollment" process.
-Before configuring a node to use HSM, ensure that you have enough resources in your cluster to support this job that takes approximately 0.1CPU and 100Mi memory.
+Before configuring a node to use HSM, ensure that you have enough resources in your cluster to support this job that takes approximately 0.1CPU and 100M memory.
 {: important}

 Then you are ready to deploy a new CA, peer, or ordering node that uses the HSM.

 When you deploy a new node from the console, ensure that you select the advanced deployment option **Hardware security module (HSM)**.

 If you published an HSM client image and created the HSM configmap, the **Use HSM client image** toggle is visible.
 When it is on, you can enter the following values:

 - **HSM label** - Enter the name of the HSM partition to be used for this node.
 - **HSM PIN** - Enter the PIN for the HSM slot.

-If you prefer to use an HSM that was configured with a PKCS #11 proxy, or did not create the HSM configmap, an additional field is required:
-- **HSM proxy endpoint** -Enter the URL for the PKCS #11 proxy that begins with `tcp://` and includes the `CLUSTER-IP` address and `PORT`.
-For example, `tcp://172.21.106.217:2345`.

 Lastly, on the CA **Summary** panel, you can override the default HSM configuration, for example if you want to customize which crypto library implementation to use.
 Click **Edit configuration JSON (Advanced)** on the **Summary** panel to view the `JSON`.
 Scroll down to the `BCCSP (Blockchain Crypto Service Provider) section` where you can modify the crypto library settings.

-Because the HSM implementation currently only supports HSMs that implement the PKCS #11 standard, you cannot modify the `bccsp.default` that is set to `PKCS11`.
-{: note}

 When the node is deployed, a private key for the specified node enroll ID and secret is generated by the HSM and stored securely in the appliance.